Singapore firms' 2025 dividend payouts hit all-time record high of US$18.7 billion amid boost from banks: Capital Group

-Singapore firms’ 2025 dividend payouts hit all-time high of US$18.7 billion amid boost from banks: Capital Group
+Singapore firms’ 2025 dividend payouts hit US$18.7 billion record high amid boost from banks: study

-Global dividend payouts rise 7% year on year to a US$2.1 trillion annual record, says study
+This follows a US$2.1 trillion record for global dividends and higher normal dividends from DBS and Singapore telcos

-- “For investors in Singapore, Hong Kong and China, dividends can continue to provide a dependable source of income and resilience across market conditions," says Jeik Sohn of Capital Group.
-PHOTO: TAY CHU YI, BT
+- Singapore's “rapid” 19.3% top-line growth is propelled by one-off payments by banks, large special dividends and exchange rates.
+PHOTO: YEN MENG JIIN, BT

 [SINGAPORE] In 2025, Singapore firms delivered their biggest dividend haul yet, buoyed by special dividends from banks and larger payouts, mirroring a record-breaking year for global dividends, showed a study by US asset manager Capital Group.